 According to Wikipedia, “…the mud bath treatment has been used for centuries in Eastern and Western European spas as a way to relieve arthritis.”
 Mud is of the earth, and mineral-rich, known to soothe skin irritation and joint pain.
 A mud bath is just that: a bath of mud, most commonly partaken in areas where hot spring waters combine with volcanic ash.

-Today spa and wellness enthusiasts the world over visit mud baths to soak away stress, calm the mind, detoxify the skin, and ease muscle tension.
-Not to mention, slathering yourself with warm, soft mud is just super enjoyable.
+These days, wellness enthusiasts like us around the world visit mud baths to soak away stress, calm the mind, detoxify the skin, and ease tight muscles.
+Not to mention, slathering yourself with warm, soft mud is just super enjoyable!

 Mud at spas and baths is often mixed with water, herbs, and other similar, natural ingredients to enhance its benefits to body, mind and soul.
 Here we offer some important points to know about mud baths and spas, before you go.

 - Benefits: Mud baths and mud spas have many health benefits, including reducing stress, improving circulation, easing muscle tension, and promoting healthier skin.
 The minerals found in the mud–like magnesium, potassium, and calcium–are thought to benefit the body.